 If you wish to learn more about colposcopy and what happens during the procedure, visit our Colposocpy expertise page.

-For further information please visit our specialist website London Colposcopy and see our patient information leaflet.
+For further information please visit our specialist pages London Colposcopy and see our patient information leaflet.
 For more information on the treatment of CIN, download our patient information leaflet here.

 If you are visiting us at The Portland Hospital, there may be additional hospital charges that will be billed directly to you by the hospital and the total invoice amount should be the same.
 Kindly note, treatment for loop/LLETZ and laser cone biopsy are now only available at The Portland Hospital.